18020132/dao-duc-tung.github.io/src/pages/investment/finance-foundations/finance-definition/index.md

 - Big things (long-term): buy a new building, machines, etc.
 - Small things (short-term): buy new products for inventory, hire data scientists for research, expand marketing team, etc.

-Of course, all of those things are not either big or small.
+Of course, all of those things are neither big or small.
 It's just a way of explanation.

 ### Where to get the money to buy those things?